barsoom/devbook/styleguide/css/README.md

 [Read more in cssguidelin.es.](http://cssguidelin.es/#specificity)

+#### Don't use ID selectors.

+Feel free to use them for anchor links, but don't style by ID.

+They are ["specificity anomalies"](http://cssguidelin.es/#ids-in-css), making it hard to override styles.

+They also discourage modular CSS, as they're only intended to be used once per page.

+#### Avoid undefining styles.

+If you find yourself needing to undefine a previously defined style, stop and consider if this is a sign that the previously defined CSS should be refactored.

+#### Use `0` without a unit for zero values.

+Rather than `0px`, `0em` etc. Not a big deal, but it's the common convention, and less to type.

 #### Use a `test-` prefix for test-only classes.

 If a CSS class is only used to find elements in automated tests, prefix it.
 E.g. `test-destroy-link`.